 In connection with our Services, medical professionals can upload and host within the Butterfly Platform certain patient data ("Patient Data").
 Our customers determine what Patient Data is uploaded to the Platform, but it may include the patient's name, gender, DOB as well as the MRN scans captured through the iQ Device.
 It may also include the medical professional’s clinical notes on the patient and their scans.

-All Patient Data processed by Butterfly within the Butterfly Platform is considered personal information and the EU, and many countries outside the EU such as Australia and New Zealand, have laws, which protect the collection, use, storage and transfer of the personal information of their residents.
+All Patient Data processed by Butterfly within the Butterfly Platform is considered personal information.
+The European Economic Area (EEA), and many countries outside the EEA, such as Australia and New Zealand, have laws, which protect the collection, use, storage and transfer of the personal information of their residents.
 In fact, Patient Data is in many places treated as sensitive data (or "special category data") and is therefore subject to elevated protection and compliance requirements

 Butterfly has taken a number of steps so that its customers can confidently and securely capture and store Patient Data within the Butterfly Platform.
 Butterfly is committed to processing all personal information that we receive in compliance with applicable data protection and privacy laws.